 Months of entry

-- The programme is currently the only one in this are in Scotland and one of very few anywhere based in a Politics department (rather than in Media or Communication).
+- Our programme is unique in Scotland and one of few political communication programmes based in a Politics department in the UK, rather than in communications or media studies.

-You will take 3 core and 3 optional courses.
-You will also write a dissertation on a political communication topic of your choice, under the guidance of personal supervision by a specialist member of staff.
+You will take three core and three optional courses.
+You will also write a dissertation on a topic of your choice, under the supervision of a specialist member of staff.

 - Media and democracy